| What is psoriasis? Psoriasis is a recurrent skin condition that affects around 2% of the

 area and underneath women’s breasts.
 Psoriasis, in these areas can look

+bright red and shiny rather than scaly.
+What causes it?
 Certain genes have been identified as being linked to psoriasis.
 It

 appears, however, that a genetic tendency needs to be triggered off by such